drduh/macOS-Security-and-Privacy-Guide/README.md

 Disable [DNS prefetching](https://www.chromium.org/developers/design-documents/dns-prefetching) (see also [DNS Prefetching and Its Privacy Implications](https://www.usenix.org/legacy/event/leet10/tech/full_papers/Krishnan.pdf) (pdf)).
 Note that Chrome [may attempt](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/350) to resolve DNS using Google's `8.8.8.8` and `8.8.4.4` public nameservers.

-Read [Chromium Security](https://www.chromium.org/Home/chromium-security) and [Chromium Privacy](https://www.chromium.org/Home/chromium-privacy) for more detailed, technical information.
+Read [Chromium Security](https://www.chromium.org/Home/chromium-security) and [Chromium Privacy](https://www.chromium.org/Home/chromium-privacy) for more information.
+Read [Google's privacy policy](https://policies.google.com/privacy) to understand how personal information is collected and used.

-Read [Google's privacy policy](https://www.google.com/policies/privacy/) and learn which [Google services](https://www.google.com/services/) collect personal information.
-Users can opt-out of services and see what type of information Google has stored in [account settings](https://myaccount.google.com/privacy).

 #### Safari

-[Safari](https://www.apple.com/safari/) is the default Web browser of macOS.
+[Safari](https://www.apple.com/safari/) is the default browser on macOS.
 It is also the most optimized browser for reducing battery use.
 Safari, like Chrome, has both Open Source and proprietary components.
 Safari is based on the open source Web Engine [WebKit](https://en.wikipedia.org/wiki/WebKit), which is ubiquitous among the macOS ecosystem.
 WebKit is used by Apple apps such as Mail, iTunes, iBooks, and the App Store.
 Chrome's [Blink](https://www.chromium.org/blink) engine is a fork of WebKit and both engines share a number of similarities.

 Safari supports certain unique features that benefit user security and privacy.
 [Content blockers](https://webkit.org/blog/3476/content-blockers-first-look/) enables the creation of content blocking rules without using Javascript.
 This rule based approach greatly improves memory use, security, and privacy.
-Safari 11 introduced an [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/) system.
-This feature automatically removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.
+Safari 11 introduced [Intelligent Tracking Prevention](https://webkit.org/blog/7675/intelligent-tracking-prevention/), whihc removes tracking data stored in Safari after a period of non-interaction by the user from the tracker's website.

-Similar to Chrome and Firefox, Safari offers an invite only [bounty program](https://developer.apple.com/bug-reporting/) for bug reporting to a select number of security researchers.
+Similar to Chrome and Firefox, Safari offers an invite-only [bounty program](https://developer.apple.com/bug-reporting/) for bug reporting to a select number of security researchers.
 The bounty program was announced during Apple's [presentation](https://www.blackhat.com/docs/us-16/materials/us-16-Krstic.pdf) at [BlackHat](https://www.blackhat.com/us-16/briefings.html#behind-the-scenes-of-ios-security) 2016.

 Web Extensions in Safari have an additional option to use native code in the Safari's sandbox environment, in addition to Web Extension APIs.
 Web Extensions in Safari are also distributed through Apple's App store.
 App store submission comes with the added benefit of Web Extension code being audited by Apple.
 On the other hand App store submission comes at a steep cost.
-Yearly [developer subscription](https://developer.apple.com/support/compare-memberships/) fee costs 100 USD (in contrast to Chrome's 5 dollar lifetime fee and Firefox's free submission).
+Yearly [developer subscription](https://developer.apple.com/support/compare-memberships/) fee costs 100 USD (in contrast to Chrome's 5 USD fee and Firefox's free submission).
 The high cost is prohibitive for the majority of Open Source developers.
 As a result, Safari has very few extensions to choose from.
 However, you should keep the high cost in mind when installing extensions.
 It is expected that most Web Extensions will have some way of monetizing usage in order to cover developer costs.
 Be wary of Web Extensions whose source code is not open.

 Safari syncs user preferences and saved passwords with [iCloud Keychain](https://support.apple.com/en-gb/HT202303).
 In order to be viewed in plain text, a user must input the account password of the current device.
 This means that users can sync data across devices with added security.

 Safari follows a slower release cycle than Chrome and Firefox (3-4 minor releases, 1 major release, per year).
 Newer features are slower to be adopted to the stable channel.
 Security updates in Safari are handled independent of the stable release schedule and are installed through the App Store.

-An excellent open source ad blocker for Safari that fully leverages content blockers is [dgraham/Ka-Block](https://github.com/dgraham/Ka-Block).
+An example of using Safari content blockers is available at [dgraham/Ka-Block](https://github.com/dgraham/Ka-Block).

 See also [el1t/uBlock-Safari](https://github.com/el1t/uBlock-Safari/wiki/Disable-hyperlink-auditing-beacon) to disable hyperlink auditing beacons.

 #### Other Web browsers

 Many Chromium-derived browsers are not recommended.
-They are usually [closed source](http://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), [have bugs](https://code.google.com/p/google-security-research/issues/detail?id=679), and make dubious claims to protect privacy.
+They are usually [closed source](https://yro.slashdot.org/comments.pl?sid=4176879&cid=44774943), [poorly maintained](https://plus.google.com/+JustinSchuh/posts/69qw9wZVH8z), [have bugs](https://code.google.com/p/google-security-research/issues/detail?id=679), and make dubious claims to protect privacy.
 See [The Private Life of Chromium Browsers](https://web.archive.org/web/20180517132144/http://thesimplecomputer.info/the-private-life-of-chromium-browsers).

 Other miscellaneous browsers, such as [Brave](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/94), are not evaluated in this guide, so are neither recommended nor actively discouraged from use.

 #### Web browsers and privacy

-All Web Browsers retain certain information about our browsing habits.
-That information is used for a number of reasons.
-One of them is to improve the overall performance of the Web Browser.
-Most Web Browsers offer prediction services to resolve typos or URL redirections, store analytics data of browsing patterns, crash reports and black listing of known malicious servers.
-Those options can be turned on and off from each Web browser's settings panel.

-Since Web browsers execute untrusted code from the server, it is important to understand what type of information can be accessed.
-The [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface gives access to information about the Web Browser's user agent.
-Those include information such as the operating system, Web sites' permissions, and the device's battery level.
-For more information about security conscious browsing and what type of information is being "leaked" by your browser, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://www.browserleaks.com/) and [EFF Panopticlick](https://panopticlick.eff.org/).
+Web browsers reveal information in several ways, for example through the [Navigator](https://developer.mozilla.org/en-US/docs/Web/API/Navigator) interface, which may include information such as the browser version, operating system, site permissions, and the device's battery level.
+Many websites also use [canvas fingerprinting](https://en.wikipedia.org/wiki/Canvas_fingerprinting) to uniquely identify users across sessions.

+For more information about security conscious browsing and what data is sent by your browser, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://browserleaks.com/), [Am I Unique?](https://amiunique.org/fingerprint) and [EFF Cover Your Tracks](https://coveryourtracks.eff.org/) resources.

-To hinder third party trackers, it is recommended to **disable third-party cookies** in Web browser settings.
+To hinder third party trackers, it is recommended to **disable third-party cookies** altogether.
 A third party cookie is a cookie associated with a file requested by a different domain than the one the user is currently viewing.
 Most of the time third-party cookies are used to create browsing profiles by tracking a user's movement on the web.
 Disabling third-party cookies prevents HTTP responses and scripts from other domains from setting cookies.
 Moreover, cookies are removed from requests to domains that are not the document origin domain, so cookies are only sent to the current site that is being viewed.

 Also be aware of [WebRTC](https://en.wikipedia.org/wiki/WebRTC#Concerns), which may reveal your local or public (if connected to VPN) IP address(es).
 In Firefox and Chrome/Chromium this can be disabled with extensions such as [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Prevent-WebRTC-from-leaking-local-IP-address) and [rentamob/WebRTC-Leak-Prevent](https://github.com/rentamob/WebRTC-Leak-Prevent).
 Disabling WebRTC in Safari is only possible with a [system hack](https://github.com/JayBrown/Disable-and-toggle-WebRTC-in-macOS-Safari).